marcelofern/marcelofern.github.io/posts/linux/goodbye_zsh/index.md

 ## bash

 Yep.
-I'm just using raw bash now and trying to figure out how far I can get with it.
-So far I haven't got a reason to get anything more featureful.
+I'm just using plain bash now and trying to figure out how far I can get with it.
+So far I haven't got a reason to get anything more featureful than bash.

-Additionally, I have been using `fzf`, which is a dependency I already had and am familiar with, to deal with autocompletion and recursive command search instead.
+I have been using `fzf` in the terminal, which is a dependency I already had and am familiar with, to deal with autocompletion and recursive command search instead.
 The experience is much better than the zsh autocompletion.

-Adding these lines to your .bashrc:
+These are the lines in my .bashrc that turn on the fzf integration.

 ```sh
 source /usr/share/fzf/key-bindings.bash
 source /usr/share/fzf/completion.bash
 ```

-Will enable:
+This will enable:

 - Ctrl+t list files+folders in current directory (e.g., type git add , press
   Ctrl+t, select a few files using Tab, finally Enter)